 So You Want to Grow a Goatee?

-So, for our purposes, we’re going to include other similar styles on this page, such as the Van Dyke and circle beard, as learning the basics of how to trim a goatee can help guide you on your way to achieving any of these other popular goatee styles.
+So, for our purposes, we’re going to include other similar styles on this page, such as the Van Dyke and circle beard, as learning the basics of how to trim a true goatee can help guide you on your way to achieving any of these other popular true goatee styles.

 An Intro to the Van Dyke & Other Popular Goatee Styles

-Before we can get into how to shave a goatee, its first necessary to look at the various goatee styles to give you a better idea of your range of options.
+Before we can get into how to shave a goatee, it’s first necessary to look at the various goatee styles to give you a better idea of your range of options.

 - #1 True Goatee.
 As we said, a true goatee refers to only keeping a patch of hair below your bottom lip—whether it be just a small circle on the chin or a full goatee with straight sides that reaches up to (but not past) the corner of the mouth.